-The global native starch market reached a volume of 88.2 Million Tons in 2018, registering a CAGR of nearly 3% during 2011-2018.
+The global native starch market reached a volume of 90.6 Million Tons in 2019.
 Native starch is a fine white powder with a neutral odor and taste, which is derived from maize, wheat, tapioca, potato, waxy maize, and high amylose maize.
 It is located primarily in the seeds, roots or tubers, stem pith, and fruit, and acts as a major energy reserve for plants.
 Native starch is employed as a binding, thickening and gelling agent that offers freeze-thaw stability, moisture retention and anti-staling properties.
 Moreover, it is insoluble in cold water and swells to different degrees depending on the temperature.
 Owing to these properties, it is currently being utilized in various food and non-food applications.

 Starch represents one of the most abundant sources of carbohydrate which is used for preparing dishes such as soups, custard, sweets and sauces.
 This, coupled with the burgeoning food and beverage industry, is strengthening the growth of the global native starch market.
 Moreover, due to the increasing health awareness, the growing number of diabetic cases, unhealthy food consumption and sedentary lifestyles, there is a rise in the demand for low-calorie sweeteners.
 In addition to this, there is a rise in the demand for native starch, emerging especially from developing economies, on account of the growing economy, rapid urbanization, rise in the middle-class population and the increasing trend of westernization of food consumption patterns.
 Further, the usage of native starch is also expanding to non-food applications.
 Some of these applications include manufacturing of cosmetic products, pharmaceuticals, adhesives and paper.
-Looking forward, IMARC Group expects the market volume to reach 98.2 Million Tons by 2024.
+Looking forward, IMARC Group expects the global native starch market to exhibit moderate growth during the next five years.

 Breakup by End Use: